-Of course, movements never refer to their policing as “censorship” when it can be avoided, epitomized by this self-righteous euphemization on a popular feminist website: “Since we are not the government, this isn’t censorship — this is how we institute anti-oppression.”
+Of course, movements never refer to their policing as “censorship” when it can be avoided, epitomized by this euphemization on a popular feminist website: “Since we are not the government, this isn’t censorship — this is how we institute anti-oppression.”

 This is the same movement that, in the last few years, has extended no-platforming from the exclusion of burgeoning fascists to the exclusion of intellectuals who lack zeal for mainstream feminism.
 The same movement that pushes safe spaces and harasses faculty for not using trigger warnings.
 The same movement that leads to the defunding of schools when their programs don’t align properly with the agenda.
 The same movement that, should its vocalists be taken literally, would have the next generation coddled in ignorance and isolation.